Buy or Sell Upwork Inc. (UPWK) Stock Now | Don't Try to Be a Top Gun

 UPWK’s Market Performance

-UPWK stocks went down by -5.77% for the week, with a monthly jump of 11.94% and a quarterly performance of -11.46%, while its annual performance rate touched -61.74%.
-The volatility ratio for the week stands at 5.82% while the volatility levels for the past 30 days are set at 7.16% for Upwork Inc..
-The simple moving average for the period of the last 20 days is 2.63% for UPWK stocks with a simple moving average of -42.75% for the last 200 days.
+UPWK stocks went up by 19.01% for the week, with a monthly jump of 11.35% and a quarterly performance of -12.06%, while its annual performance rate touched -62.49%.
+The volatility ratio for the week stands at 6.19% while the volatility levels for the past 30 days are set at 6.10% for Upwork Inc. The simple moving average for the period of the last 20 days is 11.81% for UPWK stocks with a simple moving average of -35.70% for the last 200 days.

 Analysts’ Opinion of UPWK